hrossman/pymsm/paper.md

 # The PyMSM package

 A brief overview of the package functionality is described below.
-Detailed explanations of functions, along with usage examples are available in the package documentation.
+Detailed explanations of the API, along with four full usage examples on real data are available in the package documentation at https://hrossman.github.io/pymsm/.

 ## Model fitting